qusers/Q/experiments/analytical-charge-validation/CAMPAIGN.md

 fingerprints, preparation-report paths or initial restart fingerprints are rejected.
 Distinct values are necessary controls against copying a replica, **not proof of equilibrium independence**.
 The seed's all-evaluation native diagnostic must pass;
 normal termination alone is insufficient.
-This last condition currently blocks the declared sixteen-cell matrix rather than selecting a more favorable seed.
+This condition previously blocked the matrix and is unchanged after the solver repair; no favorable seed was substituted.

 ## Commands and endpoint transfer